-Examples of international business activities include exporting goods to foreign markets, establishing subsidiaries or joint ventures in other countries, engaging in foreign direct investment and engaging in cross-border mergers and acquisitions.
+Examples of international business activities include importing and exporting of goods to or from foreign markets, establishing subsidiaries or joint ventures in other countries, engaging in foreign direct investment and engaging in cross-border mergers and acquisitions.

 Globalisation and advances in technology means that international business has become increasingly common for companies seeking to expand their market presence, access new resources and take advantage of global opportunities.
 It requires companies to adapt to diverse economic, political and cultural environments, making strategic decisions that consider the complexities of the international marketplace.